 PM2.5 and Fairbanks

 Surrounded by hills on three sides, Fairbanks is susceptible to temperature inversions which trap a layer of cold air close to the ground.
-Even relatively small amounts of pollution can be trapped for days, even weeks, at a time.
-This leads to episodes of poor air quality.
-Cold weather (below -10 or -15F) also seems to increase the PM2.5 levels.
-Fine particulates are products of combustion - burning more fuel when it is colder - be it fuel oil, wood, coal, waste oil, or motor vehicle fuel - produces more PM2.5.
+Even a relatively small amount of pollution can be trapped near the ground for days or even weeks at a time.
+Pollution levels can increase as an inversion intensifies and then fluctuate as the inversion lessens in intensity.
+This leads to periods of poor air quality which can range from several hours to multiple consecutive days.
+Cold weather (below -10 or -15⁰ F) also increases the fine particulate matter (PM2.5) levels as inversions generally strengthen with increasing cold.
+Additionally, when it is colder, there is a need to increase burning of fuel oil, wood, coal, waste oil, or motor vehicle fuel which in turn produces more PM2.5 pollution.